-- 1. Taxpayers are and at all material times were natural persons, sui juris, and citizens and residents of North Carolina. - 2.
-Taxpayers timely filed their North Carolina individual income tax returns for the tax years 1999 and 2000 and claimed deductions of \$26,294 and \$8,706, respectively, for severance wages pursuant to G.S.
-105-134.6(6)(11). - 3.
-Husband was employed by Employer at its facility located in [a city in] North Carolina.
+- 1. Taxpayer is and at all material times was a natural person, sui juris, and a citizen and resident of North Carolina. - 2.
+Taxpayer timely filed his North Carolina individual income tax returns for the tax years 1999 and 2000 and claimed a deduction of \$16,184 and \$15,996, respectively, for severance wages. - 3.
+Taxpayer was employed by Employer at its facility located in [North Carolina].
 Employer sold its business operation at that location to Buyer.
 Some of Employer's employees were not retained by Buyer and were paid severance wages under a Separation Agreement and Release.
-Other employees, including Husband, were retained by Buyer and signed an Incentive to Stay Agreement and Release offered by Employer. - 4.
-Under the terms of the Incentive to Stay Agreement and Release, the employee was to be paid one-half of an incentive to stay allowance as soon as practical after the employee signed the agreement and the remaining half would be paid as soon as practical after the employee's last day of employment with Employer, provided the employee's employment had started with Buyer.
-Husband's last date of employment with Employer was December 31, 1999.
-Effective January 1, 2000, Husband transitioned to and was employed by Buyer at the same building location in [a city in] North Carolina.
-Employer paid Husband \$26,294 in the tax year 1999.
-Husband received the second payment in the tax year 2000. - 5.
-The auditor did not disallow Employer's first payment to Husband in 1999.
-The auditor adjusted the 2000 return to disallow the severance wage deduction of \$8,706 claimed as a result of the second payment received in 2000 by Husband from Employer.
-In error, the auditor also adjusted the amount of the personal exemption adjustment for the taxable year 2000. - 6.
-A Notice of Individual Income Tax Assessment reflecting the auditor's adjustments for the taxable year 2000 was mailed to Taxpayers on April 12, 2002.
-Husband objected to the assessment and timely requested an administrative tax hearing. - 7.
-Subsequent to receiving Husband's hearing request, the Department discovered that the auditor changed the personal exemption adjustment shown on Taxpayers' return in error.
-Because Taxpayers were allowed four exemptions and their federal adjusted gross income exceeded \$100,000, the correct addition for the personal exemption adjustment is \$3,200 rather than \$1,200 computed by the auditor.
-A corrected Notice of Individual Income Tax Assessment was mailed to Taxpayers on May 17, 2002.
+Other employees, including Taxpayer, were retained by Buyer and signed an Incentive to Stay Agreement and Release offered by Employer. - 4.
+Under the terms of the Incentive to Stay Agreement and Release, the employee was to be paid one-half of an incentive to stay allowance as soon as practical after the employee signed the agreement, and the other half would be paid as soon as practical after the employee's last day of employment with Employer, provided the employee had started employment with Buyer.
+Taxpayer's last date of employment with Employer was at the end of tax year 1999.
+Effective January 1, 2000, Taxpayer transitioned to and was employed by Buyer at the same building location in [North Carolina].
+Employer paid Taxpayer \$16,184 in the tax year 1999.
+Taxpayer received the second payment of \$15,996 in the tax year 2000. - 5.
+The auditor did not disallow Employer's first payment to Taxpayer in 1999.
+The auditor adjusted the 2000 return to disallow a deduction of \$15,996 claimed by Taxpayer as severance wages. - 6.
+A Notice of Individual Income Tax Assessment reflecting the auditor's adjustment for the taxable year 2000 was mailed to Taxpayer on April 12, 2002.
+Taxpayer objected to the assessment and timely requested an administrative tax hearing.